-I like to bake fresh bread, both as a way to offer my family a delicious accompaniment to dinner and just because I enjoy the process.
-Baking bread in the slow cooker allows you to achieve a tender, perfectly baked loaf without turning on the oven, especially helpful in the summer. —Shauna Havey, Roy, Utah
+I like to bake fresh bread at home as a way to offer my family a delicious accompaniment to dinner.
+Baking bread in the slow cooker allows me to achieve a tender, perfectly baked loaf without turning on the oven.
+It's especially helpful in the summer when the house gets too warm.
+This way also eliminates the need for a second rise, which is a nice timesaver.
+The beautiful braided loaf is one of my favorite recipes. —Shauna Havey, Roy, Utah

-To make it easier to bring this traditional Southern staple to a potluck or gathering, I updated it so that it can be cooked in a slow cooker.
-It's hard to go wrong with candied sweet potatoes when it comes to pleasing a crowd. —Deirdre Dee Cox, Kansas City, Missouri
+To make it easier to bring this traditional southern staple to a potluck or gathering, I updated it so that it can be cooked in a slow cooker.
+It's hard to go wrong with candied sweet potatoes when it comes to pleasing a crowd. —Deirdre Cox, Kansas City, Missouri

 Mom likes to make sure there will be enough stuffing to satisfy our large family.
 For our holiday gatherings, she slow-cooks this tasty sweet potato dressing in addition to the traditional stuffing cooked inside the turkey. —Kelly Pollock, London, Ontario